COVID-19 Case Intake Form

 Manitowoc County Health Department is adopting the recently updated CDC COVID-19 Isolation and Quarantine guidance for the general public.

-Manitowoc County is in a VERY HIGH state of COVID-19 transmission.
+Manitowoc County is in a CRITICALLY HIGH state of COVID-19 transmission.
 Manitowoc County Health Department supports CDC guidance recommending that all individuals in areas of high transmission wear masks in public indoor settings, even if you are vaccinated.
-This recommendation is based on new information about the infectiousness of the delta variant.

 COVID-19 vaccines are safe and remain highly effective at preventing severe disease and death.
-They are also very good at preventing against infection, although rare breakthrough cases can occur.
+They also help prevent against infection, although breakthrough cases can occur.
 Because science has shown that wearing a mask over your nose and mouth can help prevent transmission of the respiratory droplets and aerosols that spread COVID-19, wearing a mask is now recommended, regardless of vaccination status, in public indoor settings in Manitowoc County.

-The best way to protect yourself, your family, and your community is by getting fully vaccinated, and we encourage everyone to get vaccinated as soon as they are able.
+The best way to protect yourself, your family, and your community from COVID-19 is by staying up-to-date on your COVID-19 vaccinations.
+We encourage everyone to get vaccinated as soon as they are able.
 The Health Department also recommends staying 6 feet apart from those not in your household while in public, staying home when sick, cleaning and sanitizing high touch areas, washing your hands often, and wearing a mask, even if you are fully vaccinated.

-To find a local vaccine provider, visit vaccines.gov , the Health Department COVID-19 Vaccine Appointment page, or call the Health Department (920) 683-4155.
+To find a local vaccine provider, go online, the Health Department COVID-19 Vaccine Appointment page, or call the Health Department (920) 683-4155.

 NOTE: The Health Department issues weekly COVID-19 reports on Wednesday afternoons.

 Additional county-level COVID-19 data is available through the State Department of Health Services.